aimms/documentation/webui/page-settings.rst

 Configuring Actions on Pages
 ++++++++++++++++++++++++++++

 In the WebUI, navigate to the respective page.
-In the Page Settings under the WorkFlow Items you will find the Primary Action and Secondary Actions fields.
+In the Page Settings under the WorkFlow Items |workflow-items| you will find the Primary Action and Secondary Actions fields.
 Add the respective string parameters in the fields that were configured for that page.

 .. image:: images/PageActions_ConfigStringParam.png
     :align: center